Edmonds and Groves: the former England cricketer, his business partner and their stock market empire built with bribery and scams

 “Now it is very important to make money transfer to the Alpha bank account.
 That can help to finalise faster with the technicians of the ministry,” Sampil wrote on one occasion.
 “They started giving me some information that I have to pay for.
 You know how things work.”

-Alpha Mohammed had sent Sable his bank details earlier in the month—but wiring cash to the son of a high-profile politician was proving tricky.
+Alpha Mohamed had sent Sable his bank details earlier in the month—but wiring cash to the son of a high-profile politician was proving tricky.
 “We are having a few issues with our risk/compliance people in terms of getting this payment made,” wrote Sable’s London lawyer on 17 August.
 Groves suggested routing the payment through a Sable account in South Africa.

 “Alpha Condé paid,” Groves wrote a few hours later to say he had sent the son his money.
 But 10 days later Sampil, who had asked for 15,000 euros, was still complaining that the transfer hadn't come through.